bqqbarbhg/tower/doc/document.md

 of mutual exclusion dependency, for when tasks `A` and `B` may not run at the same time, but `A -> B` and `B -> A` are both valid.

+#### Tonemapping

+Using physically based linear high-dynamic-range light values in the renderer means that the resulting image doesn't fit well for monitors to display.
+This means we need to apply a [tonemapping][wiki-tonemap] function to the image to compress it for the low-dynamic-range display.
+First, I tried to implement John Hable's [Filmic Tonemapping with Piecewise Power Curves][fw-piecewise-tonemap], but I wasn't satisfied with how it was turning out.
+Then I decided to go with [the lookup table approach][witness-colorgrade] in which you can take a snapshot from the game with an identity color matrix, manipulate that image in any software of your choosing, then extract the color transformation from the now transformed color matrix.

+I wanted the exported reference image to have more than 8 bits per channel for HDR data.
+This means that the simplest export format [bmp][wiki-bmp] is off the table.
+I wanted to find a high bitdepth file format that [Krita][krita] supports, which wouldn't require any compression on the exporting end (so 16-bit [png][wiki-png] are out).
+First I implemented a [TIFF][wiki-tiff] exporter which seemed to work fine and was good enough to author the main menu colorgrade, but after adding textures to the game it turned out something was off: Krita didn't support TIFF's [TransferFunction][tiff-transferfunction], which meant that I couldn't represent HDR data without serious banding.
+To fix this I implemented a minimal [OpenEXR][wiki-openexr] exporter which is nice (apart from the absolutely baffling file format) since it supports floating point image data.

+In the end the lookup method to tonemapping works fine even for HDR to LDR transform when using a lookup table that covers a fixed maximum exposure and has sample points distributed in a square curve.
+A nice detail of the asset processing sytem is that you can save the modified screenshots as-is (instead of having to crop the color matrix) which gives some context to the raw assets.

 [wiki-sprite-sheet]: https://en.wikipedia.org/wiki/Texture_atlas
 [wiki-texture-compression]: https://en.wikipedia.org/wiki/Texture_compression
 [wiki-mipmap]: https://en.wikipedia.org/wiki/Mipmap